-[166] While reviewing the records at issue in this appeal I identified some small portions of personal information on page three of record 85 and page one of record 109.
+[156] While reviewing the records at issue in this appeal I identified some small portions of personal information in record 37.
 The law firm confirmed that it is not seeking access to any personal information.
-I am providing hospital with copies of records 85 and 109 with the personal information highlighted.
-The hospital must sever the personal information from the copy of records 85 and 109 that it provides to the law firm.
+I am providing OHH with a copy of record 37 with the personal information highlighted.
+OHH must sever the personal information from the copy of record 37 that it provides to the law firm.